yuannypants/IS4302-Charity/readme.md

 # IS4302 Charity Drive
 ## Installation Instructions
-1. Clone this repository to any desired folder in your computer using the following command in cmd (Windows) or Terminal (MacOS):
+1. Clone this repository to any desired folder in your computer using the following command:
     ```
     git clone https://github.com/yuannypants/IS4302-Charity.git
     cd is4302-charity